NKUlpj/HiADN/README.md

 We thank for some wonderful repo, including
 1. [DeepHiC](https://github.com/omegahh/DeepHiC) : some code for data processing.
     * utils/io_helper.py
-2. [RFDN](https://github.com/njulj/RFDN): some code for backbone of HiRDN
+2. [RFDN](https://github.com/njulj/RFDN): some code for backbone of HiADN
    * models/common.py